weberdaniel/reactive-cpp/README.md

 Erricson switch, which provides a high nine-nines reliability (99.9999999%).
 When routing millions of connections, even smallest outages can impose high risks on a company.

-The design principles become more and more adopted to other programming languages and domains, so the Reactive Manifesto has been created to show support for reactive software design: https://www.reactivemanifesto.org
+The design principles of such devices become more and more adopted to other programming languages and domains, so the Reactive
+Manifesto has been  created to support the reactive software design: https://www.reactivemanifesto.org

 ## The 'Let it crash' pattern